 |Chapter chronology (All)|

-Tyrion and Bronn make camp on the High Road.
+Tyrion and Bronn make camp on the high road.
 Tyrion wants to make a fire, but Bronn protests that it will bring the mountain clans down on them.
 Tyrion sees no point in trying to avoid the clans and Bronn gives in.
-As planned, the Stone Crows soon arrive and Tyrion negotiates an agreement.
+As Tyrion plans, the Stone Crows arrive and Tyrion negotiates an agreement.

 Bronn threatens to take Tyrion’s horse and leave, asking what Tyrion would do.
 Tyrion replies that he would probably die.
 When Bronn asks if Tyrion believes his threat, Tyrion admits he does, commenting that Bronn was quick to finish off Chiggen when he took an arrow in the belly.
 Bronn points out that Chiggen was as good as dead anyway and would have done the same for him.